qooxdoo/qooxdoo/documentation/manual/source/pages/widget/splitbutton.rst

 Features
 --------
 * Contain text and/or icon.
-* Mouse and keyboard support.
+* Pointer and keyboard support.
 * Ellipsis: If the label does not fit into the widget bounds an ellipsis (”...”) is rendered at the end of the label.
 * Menu support.